asiminah/asiminah.github.io/_projects/how-to-conference.md

 category: Grad School
 ---

 This blog post was written for the [MAA Math Values blog](https://maa.org/math-values/).
-Here is a slightly different (unedited) version of the blog post.
+Here is a slightly different, but mostly exactly the same (unedited) version of the blog post.
 The official version can be found [here](https://maa.org/math-values/how-to-conference/).

 ### Opening remarks